ReyFScode/DSO-notes/Terraform notes.md

 - We define an EC2 instance resource with its configuration.
 - We create an output to display the public IP address of the instance.

-To use this configuration, follow these steps:
+To play around using this configuration, follow these steps:

 1. Install Terraform on your system.
 2. Create a `main.tf` file with the above configuration.